jpeart03/jp-portfolio/src/pages/project/rp.md

 ### Method

 We built the resource planning web application with ASP.NET Core.
 The resource planning app presents the user with an interactive table that illustrates project requirements at different levels: from the employee to the department level.
-The table’s data is pulled directly from Pepper’s ERP system’s Oracle database.
+The table’s data is pulled directly from Pepper’s Oracle database.

 ### Results